ronaldtebrake/portfolio/src/content/blog/context-is-key-but-missing.md

 ---
 title: "Context is key, but often missing"
-description: "A Story About Decisions and Documentation and how I became my own worst enemy"
+description: "A Story about decisions and documentation and how I became my own worst enemy"
 pubDate: "Nov 30 2024"
 heroImage: "./assets/A-minimalistic-featured-image-for-a-blog-post-visually-reflecting-how-context-clarifies-a-story.webp"
 category: "process"